mie-lab/3d-landuse-planning/README.md

 ## Paper Results Reproducibility Workflow:

 The workflow consists of subprocesses executed via `main.py`.
 Follow these steps to reproduce the 3D landuse planning paper tables and figures.
+-  In addition to the input data upload, [download](TBD) the output data generated by the full workflow and place it in the `data_submission/output/` folder.

 1. **Setup Blazegraph Namespaces:**
    ```